-This policy has been written with the UN Convention on the Rights of the Child: article
+This policy has been written with the UN Convention on the Rights of the Child: article 3 (adults do what is best for you).

 AIMS AND OBJECTIVES

 The aims of the Safer Recruitment policy are to help deter, reject or identify people who might abuse pupils or are otherwise unsuited to working with them by having appropriate procedures for appointing staff.